-Let's also set aside a sheet of matzah to remind us of Jews today, who are enslaved not just physically, but enslaved to sin - Jews who have been trapped and blinded to the truth of their Messiah Jesus of Nazareth.
+Let's also set aside a sheet to remind us of the Jews today who are still enslaved not just physically, but enslaved in unbelief - Jews who have been blinded to the truth of their Messiah Jesus of Nazareth.

-Next, the youngest child in at the Seder meal asks the father FOUR QUESTIONS... (volunteer)

-Among the disciples, the youngest man, the Apostle John probably asked Jesus these questions...
+Next, the youngest child at the Seder meal asks the father FOUR QUESTIONS... (four volunteers) Among the disciples, the youngest man, the Apostle John probably asked Jesus these four questions...

 1) Why is this night distinguished from all other nights?
 On this night we eat only unleavened bread.
 2) On all other nights we eat any kind of herbs, but on this night only bitter herbs.
 Why?
 3) On all other nights we do not dip, but tonight we dip twice.
 Why?
 4) On this night we all recline in our chairs at the table.
 Why?

-The Jews understand the importance of communicating to their children the foundations of their faith.
+The Jewish people understand the importance of communicating to their children the foundations of their faith.
 So much of the Passover involves the children.

 And we should take a cue from the Jews - let's instill in our kids the foundations of our faith.
-This Easter season try to think of a few new and creative ways to bring your kids into the reality of Jesus' resurrection.
+This Easter weekend try to think of a few new and creative ways to bring our kids into the reality of Jesus' resurrection.

-The father of the family plays off the questions that were asked, to retell THE STORY OF THE EXODUS.
+Next, the father plays off the questions that were asked, to retell THE STORY OF THE EXODUS.
 He recounts how God heard the prayers of His people and raised up a Deliverer to set His people free.

-After forty years on the backside of the wilderness, God sent Moses to demand, "Let my people go!"
+After forty years on the backside of the wilderness, God sent Moses to demand of Pharaoh, "Let my people go!"

-At times pharaoh hardened his heart.

-At times God hardened the pharaoh's heart.

-The father recounts the plagues - and the final plague God used to break the pharaoh's stubbornness and prove God's superiority over the idols of Egypt.
+At times pharaoh hardened his heart...
+At times God hardened the pharaoh's heart...
+The father recounts the ten plagues God sent on Egypt - and the final plague He used to break the pharaoh's stubbornness and prove His superiority over the idols of Egypt.

-The final plague was the angel who brought death to the firstborn of every home...
-The only families spared were those who trusted in God's promise, and spread the blood of a lamb on their doorpost and threshold.

-Over the believing homes the death plague "passed over" thus the name "Passover."
+The final plague was the angel who brought death to the firstborn of all Egypt.
+The only families spared that night were those who trusted in God's promise, and spread the blood of a lamb on their doorpost and threshold.
+The death plague "passed over" believing homes, thus the name "Passover."
 It was God's way of providing a means of salvation for His people.

-The father of the family also recounts how God parted the Red Sea, fed His people in the wilderness, and brought them into the land He had promised.
+The father of the family also recounts how God parted the Red Sea, fed His people in the wilderness, and brought them into the land He had promised them.

 After re-telling the story of the Exodus the father takes the second cup of the Passover, THE CUP OF WRATH, and pours ten drops of wine into his plate.
 The ten drops represent the ten plagues.

-With each drop the family names the plagues in unison...
+And with each drop the family names the plagues in unison...

 "1) water to blood, 2) frogs, 3) lice, 4) flies, 5) diseased livestock, 6) boils, 7) hail, 8) locust, 9) darkness, 10) death of the firstborn."

-Now comes the SYMBOLS OF THE PASSOVER...

-These are the items on the Seder plate - eaten by the family.
+Now comes the SYMBOLS OF THE PASSOVER...These are the items on the Seder plate - eaten by the family.
 They're symbols, but they're more than symbolic.
-The Jewish Midrash, or teaching of the rabbis, taught Jews to put themselves in the shoes of their forefathers.
-In the Seder they relive emotionally the strains of bondage and the joys of freedom.
+The Jewish Midrash, or teaching of the rabbis, taught the Jews to put themselves in the shoes of their forefathers.
+In the Seder they're to relive emotionally the strain of bondage and the joy of liberty.